Publication Ethics and Malpractice Statement

 5. Clarity and Coherence: The manuscript must be well-written, logically structured, and accessible to an interdisciplinary audience.

-Submissions that do not meet the scope and relevance criteria will be desk-rejected without proceeding to peer review.
-Authors will be notified of the decision with an explanation.
+Submissions that do not meet the journal’s scope and relevance criteria will be desk-rejected without external peer review.
+Authors will be notified of the decision with a concise explanation.
+Should an author wish to contest the decision, they may submit a written petition within 14 days.
+The manuscript will then be reassessed by an independent Section Editor who was not involved in the initial screening.
+If the same deficiencies are confirmed, the author will receive a formal rejection letter detailing the outstanding issues and inviting them to resubmit once the manuscript has been fully revised in line with the Author Guidelines..
 To ensure your manuscript meets the journal’s formatting and submission requirements, please refer to the detailed Manuscript Preparation Guidelines available at the following link: Manuscript Preparation Guidelines

 For further inquiries about scope alignment or submission suitability, please contact the Editorial Office at editor@ijcua.com.